speakeasyjs/speakeasy/README.md

 * `length` (default `32`): the length of the generated secret key.
 * `symbols` (default `true`): include symbols in the key? if not, the key will be alphanumeric, {A-Z, a-z, 0-9}
 * `qr_codes` (default `false`): generate links to QR codes for each encoding (ASCII, hexadecimal, and base32).
 It uses the Google Charts API and they are served over HTTPS.
-A future version might allow for QR code generation client-side for security. **This is `false` by default, by design.
-Google uses it for their two-step setup.
-Do not use if you don't feel comfortable with it.**
+A future version might allow for QR code generation client-side for security.
 * `google_auth_qr` (default `false`): generate a link to a QR code that you can scan using the Google Authenticator app.
-The contents of the QR code are in this format: `otpauth://totp/[KEY NAME]?secret=[KEY SECRET, BASE 32]`. **This is `false` by default, by design.
-Google uses it for their two-step setup.
-Do not use if you don't feel comfortable with it.**
+The contents of the QR code are in this format: `otpauth://totp/[KEY NAME]?secret=[KEY SECRET, BASE 32]`.
 * `name` (optional): specify a name when you are using `google_auth_qr`, which will show up as the label after scanning. `[KEY NAME]` in the previous line.

 #### Examples